techandsoftware/teletext-service/README.md

 <!-- SPDX-FileCopyrightText: © 2021 Tech and Software Ltd. -->
 <!-- SPDX-License-Identifier: AGPL-3.0-only OR LicenseRef-uk.ltd.TechAndSoftware-1.0 -->

 The package represents a teletext service, and is a wrapper for [@techandsoftware/teletext](https://www.npmjs.com/package/@techandsoftware/teletext).
 It adds page numbers, subpage and fastext navigation (colour buttons).
 By default, pages are fetched as JSON over HTTP, but that can be overriden by your own page fetcher.
-It supports casting pages to Chromecast using and [@techandsoftware/teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster), and higher-resolution mosaic graphics using a pixel-art scaling algorithm via [@techandsoftware/teletext-plugin-smooth-mosaic](https://www.npmjs.com/package/@techandsoftware/teletext-plugin-smooth-mosaic).
+It supports casting pages to Chromecast using [@techandsoftware/teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster), and higher-resolution mosaic graphics using a pixel-art scaling algorithm via [@techandsoftware/teletext-plugin-smooth-mosaic](https://www.npmjs.com/package/@techandsoftware/teletext-plugin-smooth-mosaic).

 This implements the display portion of teletext and wraps it up as a web app.
 It's not an emulator as it doesn't decode the VBI transmission  part like a TV or teletext display adapter.